magalhaesm/minishell/README.md

 ## About how we implemented the project

-There two main files at projects's root directory:
+There are two main files at projects's root directory:

 - `include`: contains all the necessary headers for the project
 - `grammar`: the implemented grammar